 7 Now beyond all contradiction the lesser is blessed by the better.
 8 Here mortal men receive tithes, but there he receives them, of whom it is witnessed that he lives.
 9 Even Levi, who receives tithes, paid tithes through Abraham, so to speak, 10 for he was still in the loins of his father when Melchizedek met him.

-Not only is Melchizedek better than Abraham but he is greater than the Levites (vv.
-7-10).
+Not only is Melchizedek better than Abraham, he is greater than the Levites (vv.
+7–10).

 Now beyond all contradiction

 Without doubt or question the lesser person (Abraham) was blessed by the greater (Melchizedek).
-Abraham had less status in rank than Melchizedek.
+Abraham had lower status in rank than Melchizedek.

 the lesser is blessed by the better.

 The person who blesses is superior to the one blessed.
 Abraham was blessed by Melchizedek and that made him “better” or greater than the patriarch.
 On principle, an ancestor is greater than his descendants.
 The issue here is rank, not character.